2goobers/ansible-role-jellyfin/README.md

 * `jellyfin_letsencrypt_email`: email to use when registering with Let's encrypt
 * `jellyfin_remove_default`: set this to `true` to remove apache2/nginx default site
+* `jellyfin_version`: version of jellyfin to install if installing on RPM based system

 # Dependencies